-Strong passwords are a must when it comes to technology.
+Strong passwords are a must when it comes to cyber security.
 NEVER have the same password for multiple logins.
 Passwords need to be long and contain capital letters and numbers.
 Do not have anything that can be linked to you i.e birthdays, addresses, etc.

 Applications like Bitwarden or 1Password are secure ways to manage your passwords.
 These apps can generate random strong passwords for each site and store them safely so that you do not have to remember them.

 6. Take care in recognizing who’s calling you